 The HUD Veterans Affairs Supportive Housing Program (VASH) provides rental assistance vouchers specifically targeted to homeless veterans.
 Public housing authorities work closely with Veteran Affairs Medical Centers to manage the program.
 In addition to the rental assistance, VA Medical Centers provide supportive services and case management to eligible homeless veterans.

-The Washington County Department of Housing Services received an award for 25 VASH vouchers to serve homeless veteran households.
+The Washington County Department of Housing Services has 167 VASH vouchers to serve homeless veteran households.
 If you are a homeless veteran, we encourage you to consider enrolling in this program.

 Social Service Providers may download the VASH Flyer to give to clients.

 The household must be homeless and include at least one US Military Veteran.
 Single persons, couples, and families with children are all eligible to apply.

 Other eligibility criteria:

 Income: Total household income must not be more than 50% of the Area Median Income (also called "Very Low Income").
 Currently this limit is $30,800 for a 1-person household, $43,950 for a 4-person household.
 A complete listing of the Very Low Income limits can be found under the heading "HUD Program Income Limits" on HUD's website.